|

 importance of providing programs about the commercial side of songwriting,

 and we do regularly provide such programs, but that is not our primary focus.
+If a new writer comes to CSA seeking only

 support as an artist, or assistance in commercial pursuit, they may be